Property Management Blog

 • Lying that your rental home isn’t available for rent because a prospective tenant has a characteristic you don’t like, such as being pregnant or having children.

-• Using different qualifying criteria for housing applications depending on the applicant’s race, color, national origin, religion, or any other protected class.
+• Using different qualifying criteria for housing applications depending on the applicant’s race, color, religion, or any other protected class.

 • Treating tenant maintenance requests differently based on who asked for them.